Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <p>
 The administrator specialization performs sensible action within the system’s boundaries and in the boundary of their department.
-The system proceeds to record all prior states and the changes done to the system’s state, including confirmation to prompts by the system.
+The system proceeds to record all prior states and the changes done to the system’s state, including confirmation prompted by the system.
 The system saves the information in a log file corresponding to the administrative level and specialization of the manager that performed the changes.